Healthy Homes Assessment Whakatu

 Heating Whakatu

-Whakatu rental properties must have a fixed heating source which can warm the principal or the biggest living space to at least 18 degrees Celsius, even on the most coldest days of the year.
-This is the minimum temperature indoors suggested by the World Health Organisation for people’s physical well-being and mental well-being.
+Whakatu rental properties need to have a stable heating source that can heat the largest or main living area to at minimum 18degC even on the coldest winter days.
+This is the minimum temperature indoors suggested by the World Health Organisation for people’s physical well-being and mental outlook.

-The heating source needs for it to be permanent (i.e., not portable) and at least 1.5 Kilowatts in heating capacity, and meet the minimum capacity for heating required in the living area.
-A Heating Assessment Tool could be used to check if the current fixed heater(s) are sufficient or whether you will need to "top up" by adding a second heater.
-Open fires as well as unflued combustion heaters like small portable LPG bottle heaters are not considered to be acceptable heating options under Healthy Homes Standard.
-Healthy Homes Standard.
+The source of heating requirements for it to be permanent (i.e. not portable) that is, at minimum 1.5 Kilowatts in heating capacity, and must meet the minimum capacity for heating required to heat the living space in general.
+The Heating Assessment Tool can be used to determine whether the fixed heater(s) are adequate or whether you will require to ‘top up’ with a new heater.
+Fires that are open and unflued heaters like portable LPG bottle heaters are not considered to be acceptable heating options under those following the Healthy Homes Standard.

-If the heating system you provide is electric heating or heat pump, then it must have a thermostat.
-This will help make the heating more consistent and effective.
-In most houses, larger heaters that are fixed, such as heat pumps, wood burners pellet burners, flued gas heaters will be required.
-In some instances, such as small apartments the smaller fixed electric heater could be enough.
+If the heating you offer is electric heating or heat pump, it should have a thermostat.
+This will make the heating more uniform and effective.
+For the majority of houses, bigger heaters that are fixed, such as heat pumps, wood burners, pellet burners or flued gas heaters are necessary.
+In some instances, like small apartments an electric, fixed heater may suffice.

-If the main living room already has a permanent heating source such as a heat pump, then it may require some additional energy in order to comply with the standards.
-Certain types of heaters cannot be used to meet the quality because they’re not efficient, cost prohibitive to operate and/or unhealthy to run.
+If your living space already has a central heating source like an air conditioner, it could need a top up in order to comply with the standards.
+Certain types of heaters cannot be used to meet the standard since they’re either expensive, inefficient or unsafe to operate.

 Ventilation Whakatu

-Bedrooms, living spaces, kitchens, and dining rooms are considered to be liveable spaces.
-Spaces that connect, such as the hallway are not considered liveable , and thus do not require an opening window or door.
+Bedrooms, living spaces, kitchens and dining rooms are all considered living spaces.
+Connecting spaces such as the hallway aren’t liveable and therefore do not need an opening window or door.

-All kitchens and bathrooms, and any other room in your home with shower, bath or cooktop, or any other humidity-generating items will require adequate extractor fans that are vented to the outside.
-Our Healthy Homes Assessment service will ensure that there is sufficient ventilation in each livable space and will also check for the proper extractor fans in areas with high moisture.
+All bathrooms and kitchens and every other room of your home with a bath, shower and cooktop or another humidity-generating items will require appropriate extractor fans that vent to the outside.
+Our Healthy Homes Assessment service will verify that there is enough ventilation in each livable space and will also check for the proper extractor fans in high moisture areas.

 building ventilation inspections